IT - Master of Science (MSc) in Business Administration and Information Systems

 (12) Virtually every physical thing can also become or be part of a computer that is connected to the Internet.
 In business, Internet of Things can create new business models, improve business processes, and reduce costs and risks.
 Students will gain advanced knowledge of key theories and concepts of the Internet of Things.
 They will acquire specialised problem-solving skills, being able to analyse and design new business solutions based on Internet of Things technology.
 They shall take responsibility to conduct design and implementation of new business solutions, and evaluate the business value.

-(13) AI and Robotics are poised to transform the business and technology landscape, and it has become essential for business leaders to understand the key technologies and concepts involved.
-This course covers several of the main AI and robotic technologies, including natural language processing, image recognition, and autonomous vehicles.
+(13) AI and machine learning are poised to transform the business and technology landscape, and it has become essential for business leaders to understand the key technologies and concepts involved.
+This course covers several of the main AI and machine learning technologies, including natural language processing, image recognition, and autonomous vehicles.
 The primary focus is technical, and students are expected to be able to program in Python or a similar language, and to understand and be able to implement machine learning systems such as classification and regression.
 The business impact, as well as societal and ethical topics, will also be considered.

 Research Project (7½ ECTS)